mirenmirari/SERMetric/README.md

 * complexityIndex: It is the quotient between the number of low frequency syllables and the total number of syllables (reference: "Diccionario de frecuencias de las unidades lingüísticas del castellano").
 The closer to zero, the more readable.

 * fernandezHuerta: It is the result of 206.84-0.6P-1.02F, where P represents the average number of syllables per 100 words and F represents the average number of sentences per 100 words.
 Higher scores indicate greater readability, whereas lower scores correspond to more complex texts.

+# Pipeline

+This repository also includes the complete implementation of the reflection-based pipeline proposed in our paper for adapting Spanish texts into Easy-to-Read (E2R).

+The pipeline is composed of three sequential stages:

+1. **Generation.** An LLM receives a standard Spanish text together with a set of E2R guidelines and generates an initial adaptation.
+Different prompting strategies are supported, including zero-shot and few-shot settings, using either the mandatory guidelines or the complete set of mandatory and recommended guidelines.

+2. **Evaluation.** A second LLM analyses the generated adaptation and produces a structured evaluation report.
+Five evaluation strategies are implemented:
+   - Metrics only.
+   - Mandatory guidelines.
+   - All guidelines.
+   - Metrics + mandatory guidelines.
+   - Metrics + all guidelines.

+3. **Correction.** A third LLM receives both the generated adaptation and the evaluation report, producing a revised version that aims to improve readability while preserving the original meaning.

+The pipeline is model-agnostic and can be executed with any LLM supported by Ollama.
+In our experiments we evaluated Aya-Expanse, Gemma, Llama, Phi and Salamandra, although additional models can be easily incorporated.

+The repository includes:

+- Prompt templates for all stages.
+- Automatic evaluation using SERMetric.
+- Generation of evaluation reports.
+- Reflection-based correction.
+- Scripts for reproducing the experiments reported in the paper.